-94) The supervisor told employees, "I would like to receive gentle, daily feedback on how our department is running."
+94) The supervisor told the employees, "I would like to receive a general, daily feedback on how our department is running from each one of you even if there are no specific issues to be addressed."
 Paraphrase this statement to ensure that you understand the content, intent, and feeling behind the message.

-Answer: Content: So you're saying you would like us to report to you each day about how things are going?
+Answer: Content: So, you're saying you would like us to report to you each day about how things are going?

-Intent: Are you concerned that people are not sharing their feelings about how things are going?
+Intent: Are you concerned that people are not informing you about how things are going?
 Are you concerned that people only speak up when they want to complain?

-Feeling: You sound frustrated that people are not sharing their feelings on how things are running until they are unhappy, and then vent these feelings in a harsh or unconstructive way.
-Diff: 3 Page Ref: 36
+Feeling: You sound frustrated about people not sharing their feelings on how things are running until they are unhappy, and then vent these feelings in a harsh or unconstructive way.